 Welcome to the "Slamdance of the South!"

 The South Carolina Underground Film Festival is a truly inclusive film festival celebrating all genres of independent film.
-Taking place in beautiful Charleston, South Carolina, SCUFF is seeking films from all over the globe to program for our next festival.
+Taking place in downtown Columbia, South Carolina, SCUFF is seeking films from all over the globe to program for our next festival.
 The SCUFF will be three packed days of indie films where fans and filmmakers can meet and mingle and celebrate obscure and independent film.

 Our special guests such as filmmaker Mark Borchardt (American Movie) have come to SCUFF and shared inspiring stories with our attendees.